 Philanthropy Delaware has established a deep commitment to diversity, equity, and inclusion as one of our key values.
 As the statewide membership association of grantmakers, Philanthropy Delaware applies an equity lens both internally and externally.
-Philanthropy Delaware looks for opportunities to increase philanthropic and community learning about diversity, equity, and inclusion.
+We seek opportunities to increase philanthropic and community learning about diversity, equity, and inclusion.
 Read Philanthropy Delaware's Statement - June 1, 2020

 We are on this journey, together.

 Philanthropy Delaware is committed to weaving equity into all of our work, we look forward to exploring philanthropy's role in promoting racial equity and social justice.
 This is an ongoing journey, and we are making progress.
 We certainly have not "arrived."

 Please utilize the following compiled resources with citations for your organization and network.
 This is far from a comprehensive list but is a starting point on the journey to continue to learn and grow.
 If you have resources to add, please share them by e-mailing us at firstname.lastname@example.org.